How long do I have to have lived in New Jersey before I can file for divorce here?

 Yes.
 These include desertion, extreme cruelty, adultery, deviant sexual conduct, habitual drunkenness, voluntary addiction to narcotics, institutionalization in a mental health facility, and incarceration.
 The burden is on the spouse alleging such grounds for divorce to prove, in court, that he or she is entitled to a divorce on the grounds claimed.

 How do I hire an attorney to help me file for divorce?

 The attorneys at Goldstein Law Group have decades of combined experience assisting New Jersey residents with a myriad of family law and domestic relations issues, including divorce, spousal support, division of property, child custody, and child support, and we are here to help you if you have decided to file for divorce.
-To schedule an appointment to speak to one of our knowledgeable New Jersey divorce attorneys, call us at 732-967-6777 and ask for a free consultation.
+To schedule an appointment to speak to one of our knowledgeable New Jersey divorce attorneys, call us at 732-967-6777 and ask for a Free 10 Minute Case Evaluation*.
 We represent clients in Old Bridge, Monmouth County, and the surrounding area.